aribamin/MongoMessenger/README.md

 - Step 2: Writing the queries needed - Arib, Jen <br />
 - Step 2.5: Debug queries - Dric, Arib <br />
 - Final docstrings and outputs - Dric <br />

+Readme.md with all updates - Dric
+- List names and ccids of all group members
+- No collaborators
+- No Ai tools
+- Group Work break-down strategy, time spent and progress made
+- Steps required to run code

+report.pdf - Jared, Arib, Jen, Dric
+-General overview
+-User guide (+ code instructions)
+-Handling large json files strategy
+-paste query outputs
+-whatever explanations apply for explaining why the runtimes change (because of indices) -discussion of if embedded or not is better for this schema?
+-(double check anything else it asks)

 # Code execution guide
 1. Clone this repository to your local machine. <br />